 Is someone you know telling you they are tired of smoking cigarettes?
 Are they commenting about the cough, the smell, the cost, standing out in the cold, the nagging of loved ones?
 Maybe they are beginning to think about quitting smoking.

 Think about preparing.
 It is a bit like training for a race.
 The better trained your friend or loved one is for this race, the higher the likelihood of success.
-If your loved one is ready to think about quitting smoking, you will want to get them to think about the reasons for quitting.

 Now that we thought about preparing to help someone to quit, do you think they are ready to quit smoking?